How Long Does a Background Check Take for a Government Job? (Federal)

 These checks involve looking at a person’s employment history, financial history, character, credit history, criminal record, education, drug use, and other essential attributes that can affect the likelihood of employment.

-When wondering “how long does a background check take for a government job,” knowing what might be considered red flags or what will automatically make someone have a failed background check after job offer is essential.
+When wondering “how long does a background check take for a government job,” knowing what might be considered red flags or what will automatically make someone have a job offer rescinded due to background is essential.
 These include:

 Poor Employment History